Luzifer/twitch-bot/docs/content/configuration/events.md

 Fields:

-- `username` - The login-name of the user who sent the message
+- `username` _string_ - The login-name of the user who sent the message